starknet-graph/firehose-starknet/INTEGRATION.md

 ```

 > You will require `protoc`, `protoc-gen-go` and `protoc-gen-go-grpc`.
 The former can be installed following https://grpc.io/docs/protoc-installation/, the last two can be installed respectively with `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.25.0` and `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1.0`.

+### CHANGELOG

+The changelog file `CHANGELOG.md` is used as part of GitHub CI Actions to generate the the correct release notes.
+It works by matching the first `## <version>` Markdown error an accumulating everything up to the following `## <version>` header (if any).
+It takes the full text of that and uses it as the changelog notes as well as generating the array of built files.

+Major information should be listed in there about any public changes that could affect operators.

 ### Testing